DILET1/DiletCombatTester/README.md

 (PImage, access code for north exit, south, west, east, then object ID's.)
 Then with a function to load the map using the access code, generate items, enemies, etc.
 Edit 8/21/20 Finally packaged it in a .jar file.
 Back to working on content after figuring that absolute disaster out :)
+Note: project abandoned due to it being clunky af.
+Time to move on to unity.
+Note 2: No one has ever seen this i swear if you do report an issue